openailabs/ChatGPT-with-Plugins/README.md

 ChatGPT with Plugins is an open source chat UI with plugins access.
 It utilizes the chatbot-ui as the base UI.

-Test it with your OpenAI API key at: https://chat-gpt-with-plugins.vercel.app/
+Test it with your OpenAI API key at: <https://chat-gpt-with-plugins.vercel.app/>

-If you don't have access to the OpenAI API, you can test it for free using the ai4all API here: https://ai-4-all.vercel.app
+If you don't have access to the OpenAI API, you can test it for free using the ai4all API here: <https://ai-4-all.vercel.app>

-Get you ai4all API key here: https://ai4all.saq1bb.repl.co
+Get you ai4all API key here: <https://ai4all.saq1bb.repl.co>

-## Plugins Demo:
+## Plugins Demo

 ![demo](https://user-images.githubusercontent.com/48133047/246844909-ca71c866-5c9b-4795-b019-8998d3b43220.gif)

-## Example Plugins to try:
+## Example Plugins to try

 ```https://websearch.plugsugar.com/.well-known/ai-plugin.json```

 ```https://www.accesslinks.ai/.well-known/ai-plugin.json```

-## Note:
+## Note

 > Currently, the only plugin url form it can handle is the one that ends with ```/.well-known/ai-plugin.json``` and does not require authentication.